rkotze/rkotze.github.io/_posts/2018-05-02-async-await-promise-testing.md

 });
 ```

-Above supports _returning_ a promise to know when the test is complete.
-Also the example uses chai plugin [chai-as-promised](https://github.com/domenic/chai-as-promised){:target="\_blank"}.
+The example above supports _returning_ a promise to know when the test is complete.
+Also this example uses chai plugin [chai-as-promised](https://github.com/domenic/chai-as-promised){:target="\_blank"}.

 ```javascript
 describe('github profile', function() {